parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 [namecheap-basic-dns]: https://www.namecheap.com/support/knowledgebase/article.aspx/323/46/why-cant-i-modify-email-domain-redirect-and-host-records-in-my-namecheap-account/

-After switching, we need to create five records.
-Four A records and a CNAME:
+After switching, switch to the `Advanced DNS` tab and create five records.

-* A records with host `@` and the following values:
+* Four `A records` with host `@` and the following values:
     * `185.199.108.153`
     * `185.199.109.153`
     * `185.199.110.153`
     * `185.199.111.153`
-* CNAME record with host `www` and value `your-account.github.io.`.
+* `CNAME` record with host `www` and value `your-account.github.io.`.
     * **Note the extra dot in the end.** This is needed for project sites.

 Reference: [https://deanattali.com/blog/multiple-github-pages-domains/][gh-pages-namecheap]

 [gh-pages-namecheap]: https://deanattali.com/blog/multiple-github-pages-domains/

-Namecheap has a guide for using user or organization Github pages.
+Namecheap has a guide for using user or organization GitHub pages.
 The process is the same as above except the value of the CNAME record:

 * [How do I link my domain to GitHub Pages?][namecheap-github-pages]